FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

-tags = ["sqlite", "integer-storage", "decoding"] [extra] snippet = "The Header... keeps going" private = false
+tags = ["sqlite", "integer-storage", "decoding"] [extra] snippet = "The Header... keeps going"
 +++

 This is the third in a series of posts describing the process of building a SQLite file parser.
 If you missed the last part you can find it [here](http://freemasen.com/blog/sqlite-parser-pt-2/index.html).

-In the last post we left off having just parsed the "in header database size" which started at byte 28.
+In the last post, we left off having just parsed the "in header database size" which started at byte 28.
 Our next value is the page number of the first free page.
-Back in part one we covered how our actual data is going to be stored equal sections called pages.
+Back in part one, we covered how our actual data is going to be stored in equal sections called pages.
 If, for some reason, we have any pages that are empty or "free" this value will help us find the first one.
-Free pages are connected like a linked list, that is to say each free page will have the page number of the next free page, if there is one.
+Free pages are connected like a linked list, that is to say, each free page will have the page number of the next free page if there is one.
 If there aren't any free pages this value will be 0.

 After the first free page number, we would find the length of this list, since these two values are so closely related we should probably create a struct for them.
 While we are at it,